Atlantic Creoles: History

-US Atlantic Creoles
+Atlantic Creoles in the United States

-The historian Ira Berlin writes that Atlantic creoles were among what he called the 'Charter Generation' in the Chesapeake Colonies, up until the end of the seventeenth century.
-Through the first century of settlement, lines were fluid between black and white workers as the color coded Caste system didn't solidify until later; they often both worked off passage as indentured servants, and any captives were less set apart than they were later.
+The historian Ira Berlin writes that Atlantic Creoles were among what he called the 'Charter Generation' in the Chesapeake Colonies, up until the end of the seventeenth century.
+Through the first century of settlement, lines were fluid between black and white workers as the color coded caste system didn't solidify until later; they often both worked off passage as indentured servants, and any captives were less set apart than they were later.
 The working class lived together, and many white women and black men developed relationships.
 Some of these White Europeans were also captives forced to the colonies as the practice of forcing convicts to the US colonies from Britain was also going on.
-Many of the new generation of creoles born in the colonies were the children of European indentured servants and bonded or captive workers of primarily West African ancestry.
+Many of the new generation of Creoles born in the colonies were the children of European indentured servants and bonded or captive workers of primarily West African ancestry.
 Amerindian, and Malagasy admixture also occurred up through the 19th Century.

 According to the principle of partus sequitur ventrem, incorporated into colonial law in 1662, children born in the colony took the status of the mother; when the mothers were enslaved, the children were born into bondage, regardless of paternity, whether or not their fathers were free or enslaved.
 This was a change from common law tradition, which had asserted that children took the status of the father.
 Paul Heinegg and other twentieth-century researchers have found that 80% of the free people of color in the Upper South in colonial times were born to white mothers (thus gaining freedom) and African or Creole fathers.
 Some male captive Creoles and Africans were freed in the early years as well, but free mothers were the predominant source of most of the free families of color.

 According to Berlin, most of the original admixed Atlantic Creoles were descended from Portuguese and Spanish fathers, primarily in the trading ports of West Africa; they had Iberian surnames such as Chavez, Rodriguez, and Francisco.
+In later generations, they sometimes modified them, resulting in surnames such as Driggers, Chavis, and Chavers.
 In the Chesapeake Bay Colony, many of the Atlantic Creoles intermarried with their European neighbors, adopted Anglo-Saxon surnames, became property owners and farmers, and captured others in turn.
 The families became well-established, with numerous free descendants by the time of the American Revolution.

 In 2007, Linda Heywood and John Thornton used "newly available data from the DuBois Institute and Cambridge University Press on the trade and transportation of enslaved people" in their new work on the relation of Central Africans to the Atlantic Creoles.
-They found strong support for Berlin's thesis that the Charter Generations of enslaved creoles, before 1660, came primarily from West Central Africa.
+They found strong support for Berlin's thesis that the Charter Generations of enslaved Creoles, before 1660, came primarily from West Central Africa.